marcpgg/barcelona-bikes/README.md

 These are some of the results:

-Heatmap of bikes movement.
+#### Heatmap of bikes movement.

 ![Heatmap](/CARTO_imgs/muv-heatmap.gif)

+#### K-means clustering
-K-means clustering for potential charging optimization, set number of charging employees as number of clusters.
+As potential charging route optimization, set number of charging employees as number of clusters.
+All bikes will be classified into a number of clusters maximizing proximity to each other.
 Here 5 clusters were used.

 ![Clustering](/CARTO_imgs/5clusters.png)

+#### Weekly usage

 ![Weekly usage](/CARTO_imgs/weekly.png)